mauricerenck/indieConnector/docs/setup.md

 # Setup

+FIXME: in order to be able to use webmention.io hooks, you have to receive at least one webmention, explain how!
 ## Receiving Webmentions

 To "connect" this plugin to webmention.io you have to set a callback secret in your config.php